ziflhigan/Image_Annotater/README.md

 - 🔄 **Image rotation** for better annotation angles
 - 🔍 **Search and filter** capabilities for quick navigation
 - 🆔 **Batch renaming** to UUIDs for better tracking
+- 🔍 **Image zoom in/out** supported natively so no need to zoom in/out the browser to see the entire image without scrolling

 ## Installation